guyfromtheke/guyfromtheke/content/posts/argocd-guide/setting-up-argocd-in-your-kubernetes-cluster.md

 - Network policies

 ## Conclusion
-This setup provides a robust foundation for GitOps-based deployments using ArgoCD.
+This setup provides a foundation for GitOps-based deployments using ArgoCD.
 The configuration ensures secure access, proper isolation, and follows Kubernetes best practices for production environments.

-For detailed information about resource optimization and pod distribution, refer to the companion guide: [Optimizing Resource Limits for Pod Distribution for ArgoCD]({{< ref "/posts/argocd-guide/optimizing-resource-limits-for-pod-distribution-for-argocd" >}}).
+For more detailed information about resource optimization and pod distribution, there's a companion guide: [Optimizing Resource Limits for Pod Distribution for ArgoCD]({{< ref "/posts/argocd-guide/optimizing-resource-limits-for-pod-distribution-for-argocd" >}}).